There was an error with your log in

 During your time on the trail, you can expect standard nutritious backpacking breakfasts, light lunch, and fortified “just add water” freeze-dried dinner.
 If you have any special dietary requirements (vegetarian, vegan, gluten-free and celiac, dairy-free), please contact us prior to booking to make arrangements.

-• Hiking in Paria Canyon does not require a lot of skill but all participants must be in good physical condition and have some previous hiking experience.
+• Hiking in Paria Canyon does not require a lot of skill but all participants must be in great physical condition and have some previous hiking experience.
 To enjoy this adventure, you should be comfortable hiking 12 trail miles in no more than 5 hours for two consecutive days on uneven terrain.
 Previous backpacking experience is helpful.

 The Paria Canyon Backpack is not a mountaineering adventure, but it is an excellent introduction into remote backcountry travel, endurance, safety, and camping!
 There is minimal elevation change along the Paria River, but you’ll be wading through water for up to 70% of the journey and navigating varied off-trail terrain.
 The Paria typically flows all the way from White House to Lee’s Ferry in October, so our feet will be wet for most of the adventure.
 Summer temperatures can be intense, and you’ll need to carry adequate water along with all your gear and supplies.